rapid7/propsd/README.md

 ### log:filename

 Propsd logs to $STDOUT by default.
 This defines an additional file for logging so you can run propsd without terminal output.
+Log files aren't rotated by propsd, so you'll want to configure something externally to handle that if you enable file logging.

 ### Example